censorship-no/ceno-docs/user-manual/en/intro/faq.md

 ## Can I use Ceno Browser to access Twitter, Facebook and Gmail?

-Short answer: yes, by using private tabs.
+Short answer: yes, by using Personal tabs.

 Although Ceno strives to provide a user experience as similar to normal Web browsing as possible, some of the techniques used to avoid network interference do not play well with such dynamic sites.
 This is the case with Ceno's default mode of operation (i.e. public browsing), since it strips down all private data (like passwords and cookies) from Web traffic to ensure that it does not leak to other untrusted Ceno or Ouinet users.

-To avoid this and enable the use of such dynamic sites in Ceno, you can use private tabs (i.e. private browsing), which leave private data intact and keep connections to the sites encrypted and thus protected from everyone else.
+To avoid this and enable the use of such dynamic sites in Ceno, you can use Personal tabs (i.e. private browsing), which leave private data intact and keep connections to the sites encrypted and thus protected from everyone else.
 However, this requires that network traffic from your device can reach those websites in some way.

-For further details, please refer to the section on the differences between [public and private browsing](../concepts/public-private.md).
+For further details, please refer to the section on the differences between [Public and Personal browsing](../concepts/public-personal.md).

 ## Privacy and security